Shadowfear36/Shadowfear36/README.md

 <h1 align="center">Hi 👋, I'm Dylan Rhinehart</h1>
-<h3 align="center">Experienced in Ruby on Rails and JavaScript based programming and a background in Project Management, Branding and Marketing.
+<h3 align="center">Experienced in Ruby on Rails, Django, & React based programming and a background in Project Management, Branding and Marketing.
 Have dabbled in the Solana Blockchain.</h3>

 - 🔭 I’m currently working on [Audiophile](https://github.com/Shadowfear36/Audiophile)